AbissoDorato/Ai-Cybersecurity-POLITO-2025/README.md

 ## 🧪 Lab Descriptions

 ### 🔹 Lab 1 — Neural Networks for Cyber Threat Classification
 In this lab, we developed and trained a basic **feedforward neural network** to classify different types of attacks based on network metrics.
-The main objective was to identify best hyperparameter for the NN and to find a good way to process data in order to achive the best possible performance.
+The main objective was to identify best hyperparameter for the FFNN and to find a good way to process data in order to achive the best possible performance.

 ### 🔹 Lab 2 — Sequence and Graph-based Models: RNNs and GNNs
 This lab we used **RNN and GNN** to identify wheter a sequencec of API call was malicious or not.